Introduction

 Key Achievements

-UTS is the #1 young university in Australia, recognized for excellence in teaching, research impact, industry collaboration, and international outlook.
+- Leading Position: UTS is ranked the #1 young university in Australia, recognized for its teaching quality, research impact, industry partnerships, and global outlook.

-90.8% of graduates are employed full-time three years after graduation, reflecting strong career readiness and high employer demand (Graduate Outcomes Survey 2021 – Longitudinal).
+- Career Outcomes: 90.8% of UTS graduates secure full-time employment within three years, reflecting strong career readiness and high employability among alumni (Graduate Outcomes Survey 2021 – Longitudinal).

-UTS is not just a university – it is a community of pioneers in innovation.
-With its central Sydney location, extensive international partnerships, and practice-oriented approach to education, UTS provides students with a solid academic foundation, expansive career opportunities, and the chance to help shape a sustainable future.
+UTS is more than just a university — it is a community of innovators and forward-thinkers.
+With its central Sydney location, extensive international partnerships, and practice-oriented approach to education, UTS provides students with a strong academic foundation, expansive career opportunities, and the pathway to contribute to building a sustainable future.